 In 1999, 18-year-old Daniel Roy Settle was charged in a Hale County grand jury indictment with selling cocaine to an undercover narcotics officer named Tom Coleman at a home in Hale County on January 5, 1999.

-Settle contended that he was 30 miles away at the time of the alleged crime, working at a livestock sale barn in Tulia, Texas, , but he pleaded guilty on December 27, 1999 and was sentenced to 10 years of community supervision
+Settle contended that he was 30 miles away at the time of the alleged crime, working at a livestock sale barn in Tulia, Texas, but he pled guilty on December 27, 1999 and was sentenced to 10 years of community supervision

 However, in 2003, his probation was revoked after he failed a drug test and he was imprisoned on February 21, 2003.